 A very brief history of Feng Shui

-In classical Feng Shui, everything is based on the Cosmic Trinity concept: harmony, balance and success are achieved through a combination in equal parts (one third each) of three factors: BaZi, Feng Shui and free will.
+In classical Feng Shui, everything is based on the Cosmic Trinity concept: harmony, balance and success are achieved through a combination in equal parts of three factors: BaZi, Feng Shui and Free Will.

 An analysis of the Qi (vital energy) present at the time of your birth determines your potential and the opportunities you are likely to encounter in your life.